camtonguyen/dummy-document/docs/README.md

 ### Links and Images

-[Links to other sites](https://example.com) work perfectly, and you can embed images too!
+[Links to other sites](https://example.com) work perfectly, and can embed images too!

 ### Tables